 When your relationships demand legal solutions, you can turn to a Denver family lawyer at McCoy Family Law, LLC.
 From the settlement table to court, our team provides aggressive advocacy, effective representation, and personalized service in the pursuit of the best possible outcomes.
 Whether you are planning or in the middle of a divorce or you need help with a custody or support payment case, we are ready to help you protect your rights and interests.

-Call 720-460-9193 or contact us online for a confidential consultation and important answers about your options.
 At McCoy Family Law, LLC, we are proud to be a full-service family and divorce law firm in Denver that is known for first-rate, flexible service, tailored to each client’s unique needs and budget.
-That means we offer limited legal services, as well as comprehensive counsel, for all types of divorce cases.
-It also means that you can count on our team for strategic, thoughtful representation while we work relentlessly to help you achieve your objectives.
+That means we offer limited legal services, as well as comprehensive counsel in divorce.
+It also means that you can count on us for superior representation as we do everything we can to help you achieve your goals.